wbarnha/gr-gmuground/README.md

 Alternatively, you can run the `setup.sh` Bash script to install the dependencies and gr-gmuground.
 (Note: The guide for installing gr-fosphor [here](https://osmocom.org/projects/sdr/wiki/fosphor) indicates you must install the OpenCL libraries for Intel, AMD, or Nvidia.
 You must install the OpenCL library for your computer!)

+It is recommended to setup OpenCL for Intel CPUs by installing the SDK [here](https://software.seek.intel.com/intel-opencl?os=linux).

 # Operation